statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 (XXX - xml of scene with four ducks)

 The duck is imported from the COLLADA XML file `duck.dae`, which references the image `duck.png` to use as a texture.
 The current version of GLGE will let you wait until it has loaded the COLLADA data but doesn't block on loading assets referenced _inside_ of the `.dae`.
-This could lead to models being drawn without textures (they'll appear as black silouhettes) before the textures are loaded.
+This could lead to models being drawn without textures (they'll appear as black silhouettes) before the textures are loaded.
 Currently you'll have to create your own preloader if you want to get around this -- more on that later.

 The COLLADA file contains everything you need to display a nice duckie, including mesh and texture.
 If you look at the GLGE demos you'll see examples of specifying meshes and textures inside of the XML -- it's very verbose.